📦 Optional dependencies

 Note on earlier versions: In versions prior to Infinity ‘25, Feature Importance (also known as Predictor Importance) is already available for Gradient Boosting models and uses SHAP values.
 In Infinity ‘25, we enhance this by providing detailed insights into the correlation between predictor values and the model’s score (for example, high income may correlate with a high contribution to the propensity score for a platinum credit card offer) rather than just the importances of predictors.
 See: https://docs.pega.com/bundle/platform/page/platform/decision-management/view-summarized-reports-adm.html

-Aggregate data exported from infinity¶
+Aggregate data exported from Infinity¶

-Prerequisite: You have already exported explanation files from infinity.
+Prerequisite: You have already exported explanation files from Infinity.

-The aggregated data will be stored in the .tmp/aggregated_data
+The aggregated data will be stored in the .tmp/aggregated_data directory.

 [2]: